 Superfast broadband plans in Bedford Borough

-The Council is working in partnership with BDUK (Broadband Delivery UK, part of the Department for Digital, Culture, Media and Sport) alongside Central Bedfordshire, Luton Borough and Milton Keynes Councils, to administer the Central Superfast Programme which is to upgrade the infrastructure in order to extend fibre broadband coverage across the four councils.
+We are working in partnership with BDUK (Broadband Delivery UK, part of the Department for Digital, Culture, Media and Sport) alongside Central Bedfordshire, Luton Borough and Milton Keynes Councils, to administer the Central Superfast Programme.
+This will upgrade the infrastructure to extend fibre broadband coverage across the four councils.

-Under current projects, Bedford Borough will provide fibre broadband availability to over 97% of premises.
+Under current projects, we will provide fibre broadband availability to over 97% of premises.

 BDUK3 Project 2019

 Project 3 (BDUK 3) is currently at the contract deployment negotiation stage.
 This is currently the final project and seeks to get superfast coverage for the final 2-3% of the area, with speeds of no less than 30Mbps.